 After several communications to try and get my sander off to be fixed, I gave up.
 I know some decorators who swear by Mirka over Festool, but I can only go off my personal experience and some of the posts I’ve seen about the Deros on social media.
 I also find Mirka as a company like to try and bully people.

 For close to £500 I’d expect something to be able to last with daily use and this won’t.

 I’ll give it an average 5/10.
 I recommend looking ant the Indasa E-Series as an alternative.

 Indasa E-Series Extractor

 The E-Series Extractor does what it is supposed to really.
 It does its job perfectly fine, better extraction than the Festool Midi if I’m honest, however it is noisier.
 Not too loud but it is noticeable.
 The Indasa is mobile, variable speeds, has a socket for your sander and an automatic stop/start.
+Oh, the Indasa extractor ‘kicks’ every now and again to clean its filter, which is a great feature.
 It doesn’t pack away as neatly as the Festool, I think that is the only negative I can say about it.

 I’m unsure on bag prices for other extractors but a pack of 5 Indasa bags are approximately £60.
 5 bags last me around a year, so I don’t mind that too much.

 Festool CTL Midi Extractor